SaltyGoo/saltygoo.github.io/_posts/blog/2022-12-25-fighting-styles.md

 title: Fighting Styles
 ---

-[deus ex parabola](https://as-they-must.blogspot.com)'s GLOG revision of the much hated [5e fighter subclasses](https://as-they-must.blogspot.com/2022/12/call-me-what-you-will-glog-classes-5e.html) sparked a lot of discussions on discord about the (lack of) flavour and vision in the original designs.
-How do you make them interesting beyond bland combat bonuses?
-I got stuck on the 5e fighting styles because I feel they have the potential to add a lot of character, but also because it was a challenge to fit into Salty Goo: there are no +X bonus in my GLOG outside of the one each class gets per level.
+[deus ex parabola](https://as-they-must.blogspot.com)'s GLOG [revision](https://as-they-must.blogspot.com/2022/12/call-me-what-you-will-glog-classes-5e.html) of the much hated 5e fighter subclasses sparked a lot of discussions on discord about the lack of flavour and vision in the original designs.
+How do you make them interesting? deus is much better than me at weaving worldbuilding and flavour into a class, but I can't resist

+Thinking about that, I got stuck on the 5e fighting styles because I feel they have the potential to add a lot of character, but also because it was a challenge to fit into Salty Goo: there are no +X bonus in my GLOG outside of the one each class gets per level.